Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 This article provides code samples that show how to perform common tasks with worksheets using the Excel JavaScript API.
 For the complete list of properties and methods that the **Worksheet** object supports, see [Worksheet Object (JavaScript API for Excel)](../../reference/excel/worksheet.md).

-**Note**: [TODO: add note to indicate that the information in this article applies only to the "worksheet" type of worksheet; the JavaScript Excel APIs do not apply to "chart" type of sheet and the "macro" type of sheet. https://excel.tips.net/T002538_Detecting_Types_of_Sheets_in_VBA.html]
+**Note**: The information in this article applies only to regular worksheets; it does not apply to "chart" sheets or "macro" sheets.

 ## List worksheets